powerhousepro69/videoinfox/readme.md

 Dependencies:

-- xclip needed for autopaste feature.  xclip only works with Xsession
+- xclip .......... (paste feature.  xclip only works with Xsession)

-- ffmpeg is used to extrat Duration in <hrs:min:sec> format
+- ffmpeg ......... (extrat Duration in <hrs:min:sec> format)
-- ffprobe is used to extract Codec, Resolution and Duration in floating seconds format (x.xxxxxx)
+- ffprobe ........ (extract Codec, Resolution and Duration in floating seconds format (x.xxxxxx))
-- ffplay is used to play the video that is in the clipboard.
+- ffplay ......... (play the video that is in the clipboard.)

-- bc (already installed on most disrtros)  needed to do floating point math.
+- bc ............. (floating point math.)

-- notify-send (already installed on most disrtros) needed to display gui notifications.
+- notify-send .... (display gui notifications.)